civica-digital/rails-templates/deploy/README.md

 :warning: If you don't want to use terraform, set `TF_IN_AUTOMATION = false`

+### Web server
+We use normaly **CentOS** as our OS, as is compatible with Red Hat Linux, and our clients are heavy users

 ### git-crypt
 :warning: If you don't have `gpg` installed, run `brew install gpg`.